 About the Position:

-The Department of Civil and Environmental Engineering invites applications from qualified candidates for a preliminary tenure-track appointment in Transportation Engineering at the rank of Assistant Professor beginning July 1, 2020.
+The Chemistry Department invites applications from qualified candidates for a tenure-track appointment in Computational Chemistry at the rank of Assistant Professor beginning July 1, 2020.

 Please indicate in your application if you are a Canadian citizen or permanent resident of Canada.

 About Carleton University:

 Carleton University is a dynamic and innovative research and teaching institution with a national and international reputation as a leader in collaborative teaching and learning, research and governance.
 With over 30,000 students in more than 100 programs of study, we encourage creative risk-taking, discovery, and the generation of transformative knowledge.
 We are proud to be one of the most accessible campuses in North America.
 Carleton’s Paul Menton Centre for Students with Disabilities has been heralded as the gold standard for disability support services in Canada.